 - $18 for a 60-minute walk

-In addition, you keep all of your tips and from the walks I’ve done so far, it seems like every customer tips.
+In addition, you get to keep all of your tips (and from the walks I’ve done so far, it seems like every customer tips).
 My first customer tipped me $3, so I ended up getting paid $21 for a 60-minute walk.
-That’s not terrible if you consider that you’re outside getting paid to basically exercise while walking a cute pup.
-Obviously, you need to count travel time to consider whether it’s worth your time.
+That’s not terrible if you consider that you’re also outside getting paid to exercise while walking a cute pup.
+You still need to count travel time to consider whether it’s worth your time.
 The farther you have to travel, the less worthwhile this would be.

 Wag charges the customer $14 for a 20-minute walk, $20 for a 30-minute walk, and $30 for a 60-minute walk, so it looks like Wag gives the walker about 60% of whatever it charges the customer.
 That seems like a pretty high take from Wag, in my opinion – at least when compared to other sharing/gig economy apps.

 So what have I made as a Wag walker?
-Here’s what it looks like so far in the few times that I’ve done it:
+Here’s what it looks like in the few weeks that I’ve been walking pups on Wag:

-In fact, if you’re interested in trying out Wag on the customer side, consider downloading Wag from the Apple App Store or Google Play Store and using my referral code: KEVIN9516.
-You’ll find a place to enter the promo code in the payments section, where you enter in your credit card information.
-It’s pretty much a win-win if you own a dog.
-You get a free walk and I earn a referral bonus.
+If you’re interested in trying out Wag on the customer side, consider downloading Wag from the Apple App Store or Google Play Store and using my referral code: KEVIN9516.
+You’ll find a place to enter the promo code in the payments section, where you enter your credit card information.
+It’s pretty much a win-win if you own a dog – you get a free walk and I earn a referral bonus.